aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 </center>

 ???+ info "Info: Calculating the remaining available time"
-    When using the `idempotent` decorator, we captura and calculate the remaining available time for you.
+    When using the `idempotent` decorator, we capture and calculate the remaining available time for you.
     However, when using the `idempotent_function`, the functionality doesn't work out of the box.
-You'll need to register the Lambda context on your handler:
+You'll need to register the Lambda context in your handler:

 ```python hl_lines="8 16" title="Registering the Lambda context"
 from aws_lambda_powertools.utilities.data_classes.sqs_event import SQSRecord